nugets241/JavaFX-SudokuApp-2024/README.md

 ![Sudoku App Demo](SudokuAppDemo.gif)

-This is a Sudoku game application developed in Java using JavaFX programatically for the graphical user interface.
+This is a Sudoku game application developed in Java using JavaFX programmatically for the graphical user interface.
 The application was inspired by a tutorial from Ryan Micheal Kay's YouTube channel, which can be found [here](https://www.youtube.com/watch?v=JFiEYuyTgL8&t=876s).

+## Updates

+- The `SudokuSolver` class has been updated to fix a logical error in the `puzzleIsSolvable` method.
+The method now correctly checks if a puzzle is solvable and handles backtracking properly.

 ## Prerequisites